 Sheriff's office employee accused of stealing thousands, given special treatment as she was booked into jail

-PORT ALLEN - West Baton Rouge Parish Sheriff's employee Mandy Miller received special treatment Friday when she was booked into the parish jail on serious felony charges after she admitted to stealing thousands of dollars form the department.
+PORT ALLEN - West Baton Rouge Parish Sheriff's employee Mandy Miller received special treatment Friday when she was booked into the parish jail on serious felony charges after she admitted to stealing thousands of dollars from the department.

 The WBRZ Investigative Unit was there as Miller surrendered.
 She pulled up around 2:15 p.m.
 Friday and went to the Sheriff's Training Center where she hung out for about 45 minutes.
 Miller then pulled into the parking lot of the jail, and was escorted in by WBRSO employee Kevin Deval.
 Sources say Deval and Sheriff Mike Cazes' son-in-law Dale Simoneaux orchestrated a plan to make things easy on her, to help avoid media attention.